 Long-term Disability Insurance

-Conversely, longer-term disability insurance, or LTD, is intended for more serious and protracted disabilities that may continue for several years or even until retirement age.
-Depending on the details of the policy, LTD coverage can continue to provide benefits for several years after short-term benefits expire, which is normally after three to six months.
-Due to the extended period over which benefits are given, LTD benefits often replace a lower percentage of your income—typically between 50% and 70%.
+Depending on the policy details, LTD coverage can continue to provide benefits for several years after short-term benefits expire, which is typically after three to six months.
+Due to the extended period over which benefits are given, LTD benefits often replace a lower percentage of your income, typically between 50% and 70%.

 The Role of Disability Insurance in Income Protection